Rock Radio Scrapbook

 Talent: BOB McADOREY

-Station: CFGM Richmond Hill, Ont.
+CFGM Richmond Hill, Ontario

 Bob McAdorey always sounded like a chum on the air, so it's fitting that the radio station he's most identified with is CHUM.